How to Prepare a Competitive Application

 Evaluate Yourself

-We celebrate the differences in applicants’ personal stories and paths traveled to medicine, and commit to a comprehensive and holistic admissions approach that gives balanced and equal consideration of non-academic and academic factors, as well as the school-specific personal attributes required to be successful as a self-directed adult learner in the unique curriculum of training empathetic scholars.
+We celebrate the differences in applicants’ personal stories and paths traveled to medicine, and commit to a comprehensive and holistic admissions approach that gives balanced and equal consideration of non-academic and academic factors, as well as the school-specific personal attributes required to be successful as a self-directed adult learner in the unique curriculum of training Empathetic Scholars®.
 To this end, it is impossible to list the exact ‘recipe’ for admission.
 However, there are key areas that each applicant should be focused when preparing a competitive application.
 We believe these areas can be demonstrated throughout the application process in various ways, and encourage applicants to explore these successful medical school applicant stories for examples.

 Medical students learn infant care at the TCU School of Medicine.